deepdoctection/deepdoctection/docs/tutorials/get_started_notebook.rst

 Getting started
 ===============

+**deep**\ doctection is a package that can be used to extract text from complex structured documents.
+These can be native PDFs but also scans.
+In contrast to various text miners, the focus of deepdoctection is that Deep Learning is also part of the equipment.
+Neural networks and object detectors have proven to not only identify objects on photos, but also to limit structures like titles, tables, figures or lists.
+Another advantage is that Deep Learning models can be trained on your own data to improve accuracy.

 This introductory notebook introduces the **deep**\ doctection analyzer.
-The analyzer is a built-in pipeline, which offers a rudimentary framework to identify layout structures in documents and to extract its text.
+The analyzer is a built-in pipeline, which offers a rudimentary framework to identify layout structures in documents and to extract text.
 We will start with analyzing a business document.

 Before starting, however, we have to say: